Tarikhoza/anki_add_ojad_pitch_plugin/README.md

     * works for whole sentences and paragraphs

 ### Todos
+* add progress window
 * cleanup codebase
    * remove any obsolite code, caused by this hack
-   * test/implement manual add/edit/remove for single cards
+   * implement manual add/edit/remove for single cards

 ### Notes
 * All generated graphs are scraped from the [OJAD](https://www.gavo.t.u-tokyo.ac.jp) website